Fellowship for Advancing Science Journalism in Africa and the Middle East

 The Fellowship for Advancing Science Journalism in Africa and the Middle East is designed, through a combination of study and specialized training, to help reporters and editors from the region to further develop a successful career in science journalism.

-This will be a one-semester fellowship, held in the fall of the academic year beginning in 2024, hosted by KSJ at MIT.
+This one-semester fellowship is held in the fall of the academic year and hosted by KSJ at MIT.
 The fellow will join other KSJ fellows in a program of study at MIT and other Cambridge/Boston area universities and in the program’s seminars, training workshops and field trips throughout the semester.

 What are the benefits?